 If the subject is poorly lit, blurring caused by camera shake can be reduced using the DUAL IS MODE option in the setup menu (pg.
-97).
-In m mode, blur caused by subject movement is also reduced (dual IS mode).
+100).

 Sensitivity is raised when dual IS is in effect.
 Note that blurring may still occur depending on the scene.
 We recommend that you turn dual IS off when using a tripod.